Skip to content

 Creating a successful long-term management plan

 Managing epilepsy or recurrent seizures in cats often requires a lifetime commitment from you.
+Treating cats with epilepsy involves regular veterinary care, ongoing medication adjustments, and careful monitoring.
 Your close collaboration with your veterinarian becomes essential for proper disease management and achieving optimal quality of life for your cat.
-Commitment to care means preparing yourself for the ongoing responsibility of administering medications, attending periodic re-evaluations, and potentially undergoing further diagnostic tests.
-You'll need to monitor your cat closely for any adverse effects of therapy.
+Commitment to care means preparing yourself for the ongoing responsibility of administering antiepileptic drugs, attending periodic re-evaluations, and potentially undergoing further diagnostic tests.
+Monitoring therapeutic blood levels of these medications is crucial to ensure effective seizure control while minimizing side effects.
+You’ll need to monitor your cat closely for any adverse effects of therapy.

 Open communication forms the foundation of proper client education, which proves critical for success.
 We aim to provide clear, empathetic discussions, avoiding medical jargon whenever possible.
 You should never hesitate to ask questions for clarification.